dell/omnia/docs/source/InstallationGuides/LocalRepo/localrepos.rst

             {"name": "openmpi", "version":"4.1.6"},

-OpenMPI is deployed on the cluster when the above configurations are complete and `omnia.yml is run. <../BuildingClusters/index.html>`_
+OpenMPI is deployed on the cluster when the above configurations are complete and `omnia.yml <../BuildingClusters/index.html>`_ is run.

+.. note:: The default OpenMPI version for Omnia is 4.1.6.
+If you change the version in the "software.json" file, make sure to update it in the "openmpi.json" file in the "input/config" directory as well.

 **Pytorch**